brettjrea/a2/breakdown.md

    - Understand the concept of a function
    - Use function notation

-4Here is an example that demonstrates the concept of a function and the use of function notation:
+Here is an example that demonstrates the concept of a function and the use of function notation:

 A function is a mathematical relationship between two sets of numbers, where each element in the first set (called the domain) is paired with exactly one element in the second set (called the range).
 For example, let's say we have a function `f` that takes a number `x` as input and outputs the square of `x`.
 We can write this function using function notation as `f(x) = x^2`.

 Using this function, we can find the output for any input value by substituting the input value into the function.
 For example, if we want to find the output for the input value `3`, we can substitute `3` into the function to get `f(3) = 3^2 = 9`.
 This means that when the input to the function `f` is `3`, the output is `9`.

 In this example, we defined a function using function notation and used it to find the output for a given input value.

+---

 3. **Building Functions (Major/Additional)**
    - Build functions that model relationships